Dmitri9149/laboratory_tests/README.md

-This is app to test my coding skills
+This is app to test my coding skills (Suomen Terveystalo Oy, July 2019)

 The test specification: